nixys/nxs-chat-srv/README.md

 Nxs-chat-srv is a Telegram Bot that allows linking Redmine and Telegram.

-At the moment nxs-chat-bot supports only Russian language.
+At the moment nxs-chat-bot supports only English and Russian languages.
+You may create files in json format for your languages.

 ## Nixys Demo Chat